 THE GREEK LETTERS

-inscribed three Greek letters, Lambda, Alpha and Epsilon, a web, a star and a
+is inscribed three Greek letters, Lambda, Alpha and Epsilon, a web, a star and a

 pair of scales.
-Each of these figures has a particular significance for us in the field of
+Each of these figures has a particular significance for us in

-"Exorthoun" which translated means "to rehabilitate".
-The three
+word "Exorthoun" which translated means "to rehabilitate".
+The three letters

 systems everywhere; to detect, to adjudicate, to rehabilitate.